OpenZWave/openzwave-dotnet-uwp/README.md

-An Open-ZWave wrapper for use with .NET or UWP apps
+An Open-ZWave wrapper for use with .NET or UWP apps.

+This library was based on the OpenZWave .NET Library, but refactored to greatly simplify its use, as well as adding UWP Support.

 ### Usage
 ```csharp